There are hundreds of ways to promote a self-published book.

 Your self-publishing checklist

-It will show if you don’t have the knowledge or skills necessary for self-publishing.
+It will show if you lack the knowledge or skills necessary for self-publishing, which will reflect poorly on both you and your new book.

-But it is very rare to find a business of any kind, including self-publishing, that has succeeded on the back of one person’s skills and without a cent of investment.
+Cutting on expenses is one thing.
+But it is very rare to find a business of any kind, including self-publishing, that has succeeded on the back of one person’s skills without a cent of investment.

 If you think your book fails on any of the first three points, you will probably be wasting your time trying to implement the remaining book marketing tips and advice.

-First, have you got the three book basics, right?
+First, have you got the three book basics right?

 1. Have you written a very good book?

 Of course, this is subjective.
-But by a very good book, I mean a story or a topic for non-fiction that is interesting and worth reading.
+But by a very good book, I mean a story or a topic for nonfiction that is interesting and worth reading.

 Did you use beta readers to give you feedback about this question?
 Have you had anyone read your book apart from yourself?

+Can you be certain that your book is a good one?
 A self-publishing author must get independent feedback because it’s impossible for an author to judge their own work.

-But for a book to be worth reading and to hopefully get book sales, it does need external input to help an author polish and refine a manuscript before publishing.
+An author doesn’t need to pay a fortune for a professional editor.
+But for a book to be worth reading and hopefully get book sales, external input is needed to help an author polish and refine a manuscript before publishing.

 Rough, mistake-ridden first drafts never sell well.